“She’s got doom and disaster written all over her face!”

 So Julia keeps passing through one door after another, finally looking back for a shot that is essentially the lost episode of The Prisoner.

 I guess basically what I’m trying to say is that all of these doors are connected to each other, like everything is connected to a greater whole, and when you enter this new realm of perception, you can see that we are soul and we are spirit, and we exist separately from the body, in an eternal dimension that is made of light.
-And there are no accidents, and no coincidences, because everything is connected, and if you think about it hard enough then you can actually see through the doors into a pocket dimension that is all made of the same stuff.
+And there are no accidents, and no coincidences, because everything is connected, and if you think about it hard enough then you can actually see through the doors, and comprehend that everything is all made of the same stuff.

 But then things start to get kind of scary, like everything is moving in this weird way, like it’s made of snakes?
 And it’s like she can see Barnabas, locked up in a cell, and she wants to tell him that he can just walk through the bars, just by thinking about it in the right way, but when she tries to tell him, it doesn’t come out right, it just sounds like music.
 Except it’s not really music, it’s actually time that sounds like music, like if you listen to time — and that is what she’s doing right now, she is listening to time — then it means you don’t have to be scared.
 You know?
 Like you don’t ever have to be scared.

 So she says his name, but it comes out wrong, like she’s saying a word that she’s never said before.
 And he says “Who is it?” and he says “Who’s calling?” but he knows who it is, he just can’t hear it right.
 And that gets really scary because he’s still saying “Who is it?” and who actually is it?
 Like, who is the “me” that’s saying who it is?
 And then time kind of slows down, and then there’s a commercial about For Brunettes Only hair color.